-Applications may be submitted at any time, however, a complete application must be submitted by September 30, 2024 to be ranked on the funding list in priority score order for the purpose of allocating loan funds and PF.
+Applications may be submitted at any time, however, a complete application must be submitted by September 30, 2025, to be ranked on the funding list in priority score order for the purpose of allocating loan funds and PF.
 Applications received after this will only be eligible for loan funding and Energy Efficiency PF, if available.

-Due to a lack of state bonding authority, CWFP loan capacity for SFY 2025 is lower than recent years.
-If loan demand is comparable to SFY 2024 levels, there will not be enough financial assistance available for all applicants.
 In the event of insufficient loan funds to cover all applications, some loan funds will be reserved for budget increases for projects that score high enough to be allocated loan funds on the funding list.
 Any loan funding that becomes available after the posting of a funding list will be made available in priority score order; loan funds released from other projects can roll down past the last project identified in the fundable range for loan funds on the funding list.
-If all projects on the funding list receive their full loan allocation, and there are additional loan funds available, loan funds may then be allocated to any supplemental applications received after the application deadline in order of application submittal date.
-In the event loan funding and PF is not sufficient to pay the costs of the project in full, and the municipality utilizes CWFP funding, then they must identify the non-DNR funding that will finance the remaining project costs.
+If all applications submitted by September 30, 2025, receive their full loan allocation and funds remain available, loan funds will then be allocated to any supplemental applications received after the application deadline in order of application submittal date.
+In the event loan funding and PF is not sufficient to pay the costs of the project in full, and the municipality utilizes CWFP funding, they must identify the non-DNR funding that will finance the remaining project costs.

 We anticipate that the funding list will be posted on the program website in December.
-All projects that receive funding during SFY 2025 will be detailed in the SFY 2025 Annual Report.
-Potential loan applicants must submit their projects' ITA and PERF for SFY 2026 by October 31, 2024, using the online system.
+All projects that receive funding SFY 2026 will be detailed in the SFY 2026 Annual Report.
+Potential loan applicants must submit their projects' ITA and PERF for SFY 2027 by October 31, 2025, using the online system.